haifengkao/HFViewBinding/README.md

 ## Motivation

 MVVM (Model-View-ViewModel) is a popular replacement of original MVC architecture.
 It moves the UI logics from hard-to-test Controller to testable ViewModels.
 MVVM relies heavily on view bindings.
-But the available binding libraries [HRTableCollectionBindingHelper](https://github.com/Rannie/HRTableCollectionBindingHelper) and [CETableViewBinding](https://github.com/ColinEberhardt/CETableViewBinding)) don't support table view with multiple sections.
-Besides, the table view animations of insertion and deletion are disabled in their implmentation, which really annoys me.
+But the available binding libraries ([HRTableCollectionBindingHelper](https://github.com/Rannie/HRTableCollectionBindingHelper) [CETableViewBinding](https://github.com/ColinEberhardt/CETableViewBinding)) don't support table view with multiple sections.
+Besides, the table view animations of insertion and deletion are disabled in their implmentation, which really annoys me :(

 ## Author